kushalseth/dapp_ethereum_mainet_task_mgmt/README.md

        Also notice that the first address of your testrpc will get added to metamask.
     4. Run truffle compile.
 It should show you compiling.
     5. truffle migrate should run 1_initial_migrtae.js and 2_deploy_contracts.js
-    6. You should see default MetaCoin on the DAPP page.
+    6. You should see DAPP page.